vitessio/website/content/en/docs/24.0/reference/features/query-throttler.md

 weight: 22
 ---

 VTTablet runs a query throttler that protects tablets from being overloaded by incoming queries.
-Unlike the [Tablet Throttler](../tablet-throttler/), which manages outgoing operations like VReplication and Online DDL, the query throttler manages incoming user queries to prevent database overload.
+Unlike the [Tablet Throttler](../tablet-throttler/), which manages outgoing operations like VReplication and OnlineDDL, the query throttler manages incoming user queries to prevent database overload.

 ## Why throttle incoming queries?